Skip to main content

 In this context, in 2008, the role of the authorised economic operator (AEO) came into effect, a trusted operator who, after meeting a range of requirements, can benefit from simplified customs procedures and security facilitations.
 Currently, there are more than 22,000 certified companies in the EU and international mutual recognition agreements have been signed with some countries, which not only strengthens the security of the entire logistics chain, but also facilitates trade.
 In addition, the approach adopted by the World Customs Organisation is being consolidated, which responds to the business community's desire to avoid the proliferation of regulations and to standardise all customs protection procedures.
 The EU has adopted mutual acknowledgement agreements for the Authorised Economic Operator regime with Japan, the United States, Switzerland, Norway and the People's Republic of China.

-Spain has 1,087 of these Operators, having granted this condition in 2022 to 17 new operators.
+Spain has 1,087 of these Operators, having granted this status in 2022 to 17 new operators.

 On July 1, 2021, the so-called “VAT package” came into force, a European regulation that incorporates changes in the taxation of electronic commerce.
 From that date, small value products that consumers buy online and that are sent from outside the EU become subject to VAT, as has been the case with larger products.
-From that moment on, the use of the H7 declaration is mandatory, including goods purchased online that enjoy tariff exemption for having an intrinsic value of less than 150 euros, those sent from individual to individual, without payment of any price, which They also enjoy a franchise for having a value of less than 45 euros; and certain documents.
+From that moment on, the use of the H7 declaration is mandatory, covering goods purchased online that enjoy duty-free treatment because they have an intrinsic value of less than 150 euros, those sent from individual to individual, without payment of any price, which also enjoy duty-free treatment because they have a value of less than 45 euros; and certain documents.

-This declaration cannot be used for goods subject to controls by border agencies because they are subject to specific regulations on trade, protected species of flora and fauna (CITES), those subject to Special Taxes or that require sanitary, veterinary, pharmaceutical or other control. any other established by current legislation such as, for example, medicines, tobacco, alcohol, animals and plants, food, weapons and ammunition, etc. In these cases, a complete import DUA must necessarily be presented.
+This declaration cannot be used for goods subject to border agency controls because they are subject to specific trade regulations, protected flora and fauna species (CITES), those subject to special taxes or those that require sanitary, veterinary, pharmaceutical or any other control established by current legislation, such as, for example, medicines, tobacco, alcohol, animals and plants, food, weapons and ammunition, etc. In these cases, a complete import SAD must be submitted.

-As a result of the controls carried out on these declarations, the dispatch of 64,698 declarations has been suspended and their release has not been granted, and with respect to 35,272 declarations, the presentation of a complete import declaration has been requested.
-Among the reasons for these decisions, the control of merchandise subject to prohibitions and restrictions stands out, which has affected 15,695 declarations.
+As a result of the controls carried out on these declarations, the issuance of 64,698 declarations has been suspended and their release has not been granted, and for 35,272 declarations, the presentation of a complete import declaration has been requested.
+The reasons for these decisions include the control of goods subject to prohibitions and restrictions, which has affected 15,695 declarations.

-The verification actions carried out throughout the year in matters of foreign trade, the completion of regimes and the review of documents developed in the field of foreign trade managerial control during 2022 have reached the figure of 1,044,148 actions.
-In addition, 652 actions have been carried out to supervise foreign trade authorizations.
+The verification actions carried out throughout the year in the area of foreign trade, the completion of regimes and the review of documents carried out in the field of foreign trade management control during 2022 have reached the figure of 1,044,148 actions.
+In addition, 652 foreign trade authorisation supervision actions have been carried out.

 Special Taxes intervention and management